agronholm/pythonfutures/docs/index.rst

 asynchronously executing callables.

-The asynchronous execution can be be performed by threads using :class:`ThreadPoolExecutor` or seperate processes using :class:`ProcessPoolExecutor`.
+The asynchronous execution can be be performed by threads using :class:`ThreadPoolExecutor` or separate processes using :class:`ProcessPoolExecutor`.
 Both implement the same interface, which is defined by the abstract :class:`Executor` class.